-Reference Created on Description Impact of risk Risk response Scope Last review Next review Status Original score Current score Target score Controls implemented Risk appetite Risk response Change from previous Mth RSK-205 23-Nov-2021 Procurement systems THEN there is risk that there LEADING TO Incorrect Tolerate Organisation 10-Oct-22 11-Nov-22 Planned 12 6 6 Monthly reviews on data quality and corrections(23-Nov-2021), Mechanisms are in place to learn and change processes(23- Nov-2021), Data validation activities occur on monthly basis(23-Nov-2021), A desire to put qualifying suppliers in catalogue(23- Nov-2021) Medium Tolerate No change RSK-207 23-Nov-2021 IF there is major IT failure internally or from external providers THEN there is a risk that key Finance and Procurement systems are unavailable LEADING TO 1.
+Reference Created on Description Impact of risk Risk response Scope Last review Next review Status Original Current Target score Controls implemented Risk appetite Risk response Change from previous Mth RSK-205 23-Nov-2021 THEN there is risk that there LEADING TO Incorrect Tolerate Organisation 10-Oct-22 11-Nov-22 Planned score score 6 6 Monthly reviews on data quality and corrections(23-Nov-2021), Mechanisms are in place to learn and change processes(23-Nov-2021), Data validation activities occur on monthly basis(23-Nov-2021), A desire to put qualifying suppliers in catalogue(23-Nov-2021) Medium Tolerate No change RSK-207 23-Nov-2021 internally or from external providers THEN there is a risk that key Finance and Procurement systems are unavailable LEADING TO 1.
 No Purchase to pay functions available ie no electronic requisitions, ordering, receipting or payment of invoices creating delays for delivery of goods.
 2. No electronic tenders being issued.
 3. No electronic raising of orders or receipting of income Tolerate Organisation 10-Oct-22 11-Nov-22 Planned 12 6 6 If its an external issue, SBS the service provider of the purchase to pay and order and invoicing has a business continuity plan in place(23-Nov-2021), If its an internal issue.
-The Trust has arrangements with the CCG who also use SBS to use their SBS platform(23-Nov-2021) Tolerate No change RSK-209 23-Nov-2021 LEADING TO financial loss and reputational damage Tolerate Organisation 10-Oct-22 11-Nov-22 Planned 12 6 6 Anti-Fraud and Anti-Bribery Policy(23-Nov- 2021),Standards of Business Conduct Policy including Q&A section(23-Nov- 2021),Standing Orders(23-Nov-2021),Local Counter Fraud Specialist in place and delivery of an annual plan(23-Nov- 2021),Proactive reviews also undertaken by Internal Audit(23-Nov-2021),Register of Gifts and Hospitality(23-Nov- 2021),Register of Declarations(23-Nov- 2021) Tolerate No change
+The Trust has arrangements with the CCG who also use SBS to use their SBS platform(23-Nov-2021) Tolerate No change R\$K-209 23-Nov-2021 IF staff members falsely represent themselves, abuse their position, or fail to disclosure information for personal gain THEN the Trust/Service Users/Stakeholders may be defrauded LEADING TO financial loss and reputational damage Tolerate Organisation 10-Oct-22 11-Nov-22 Planned 12 6 6 Anti-Fraud and Anti-Bribery Policy(23-Nov-2021), Standards of Business Conduct Policy including Q&A section(23-Nov-2021), Standing Orders(23-Nov-2021), Local Counter Fraud Specialist in place and delivery of an annual plan(23-Nov-2021), Proactive reviews also undertaken by Internal Audit(23-Nov-2021), Register of Gifts and Hospitality(23-Nov-2021), Register of Declarations(23-Nov-2021) Medium Tolerate No change